 Wakesurfing is awesome, a hybrid between surfing and wakeboarding.
-In wakesurfing, however, the type of boat you behind which you ride is super important – it can even be a matter of life and death!
+In wakesurfing, however, the type of boat you ride behind is super important – it can even be a matter of life and death!

 So does this mean you can’t wakesurf unless you have access to an inboard boat?
 There are actually things you still can do to have safe fun on a wakesurf behind other types of boats.

-Some boat owners also believe that adding certain features to they outdrive can make it safer for wakesurfing.
+Some boat owners also believe that adding certain features to their outdrive can make it safer for wakesurfing.
 Let’s take a closer look.

 Want to know what sunglasses work best for wakeboarding?
 See here